Buoyed by another strong start from Justin Dunn, Mariners steal late victory over Angels in 10th inning

 But it was the sixth inning that made the start a success.
 Dunn issued a leadoff walk and allowed a stolen base to Luis Rengifo.
 With one out and first base open, the Mariners intentionally walked Trout.
 During a battle of an at-bat with Rendon, Dunn appeared to have picked off Rengifo at second base.
 But Dee Gordon dropped the ball on the tag.
 Dunn maintained his composure and struck out Rendon with a slider in the dirt.

+“Honestly, I didn’t think he was going to swing when it came out of my hand,” Dunn said in a video conference call.
+“It came out of my hand down.
+As soon as I let it go my immediate thought process was we’re gonna go back to the same pitch but bring it back up a little bit in the zone and see if we can’t get a swing.
+To get a swing like that on a hitter like that was good to see.”

 Showing faith in his starter and wanting to provide another leverage situation for his rookie starter, Servais left Dunn in the game with his pitch count building to face the left-handed hitting Goodwin instead of going to lefty Antony Misiewicz, who was warming in the bullpen.

 Dunn rewarded Servais by getting Goodwin to pop out to third baseman Sam Haggerty to end the inning.

 “Certainly with where we’re at this year, you want to give those kids an opportunity to find out — can they get through,” Servais said.
 “He was throwing the ball great.
 So today was a day to let him go.
 Again, another opportunity for growth and hopefully he’ll build confidence off of that.”